jchowk/pyND/README.md

 # pyND: Code for the ND CGM group

-This is a bit of generic code used by the ND CGM group.
-It's focused on absorption line studies.
+This repository contains a broad range of code used by the ND CGM group.
+It iss focused on absorption line studies.
 It may not be of interest to anyone else, but it helps us keep our ducks in a row.

 ## Installation: